thedebuggedlife/homevault-deployment/projects/base-immich-nextcloud/README.md

 In order to setup your self-hosted solution, you will need to take some preparation steps:

 1. **[Hardware](docs/hardware.md)**- Buy and/or build a server to host your applications.
-Review this document for some recommendations.
+Review this [document]((docs/hardware.md)) for some recommendations.
 2. **Linux**- A recent distribution of Linux.
 I recommend installing [Ubuntu Server](https://ubuntu.com/download/server) version 24.04 (or latest LTS)
 3. **SSH Client**- A computer with an SSH client that we can use to connect to your server for administration.
-I recommend [Termius](https://termius.com/)
+I recommend installing [Termius](https://termius.com/) on your laptop - there is a free version for Windows and Mac available.
 4. **[Cloudflare](docs/cloudflare.md)**- An account and domain registered with Cloudflare.
 We will also use their DNS and Zero Trust Tunnel services which are included in their FREE tier.
-Follow the steps in this document to get your account properly setup.
+Follow the steps in [this document]((docs/cloudflare.md)) to get your account properly setup.
 5. **[Tailscale](docs/tailscale.md)**- An account registered with Tailscale.
 We will create a VPN mesh network (Tailnet) to remotely access our server for administration.
-Follow the steps in this document to get your account properly setup.
+Follow the steps in [this document]((docs/tailscale.md)) to get your account properly setup.
+6. **[SMTP](docs/smtp.md)**- Some of the apps in this project use SMTP to send automated emails (e.g. for password recovery).
+Follow the steps in [this document]((docs/tailscale.md)) to get a free account setup with SMTP2GO, or add the flag `--custom-smtp` when running the setup script.

 ## Configuration and Deployment